demetris/omni-control/README.md

 Can break themes and plugins!
 If it does, contact their authors and ask kindly if they could find the time to update their code. – [On the future of jQuery Migrate in WordPress core](https://make.wordpress.org/core/2020/06/29/updating-jquery-version-shipped-with-wordpress/)

-### Remove type from CSS and JavaScript resources – CONDITIONAL
+### Remove type from script and style elements – CONDITIONAL

 Only takes effect if the current theme does not register support for HTML5 *script* and *style* elements.
 (If the theme registers support for HTML5 *script* and *style*, there is nothing to remove.)